kellycampbell/node-style-guide/Readme.md

 });
 ```

-## No nested closures
+## Avoid nested closures

-Use closures, but don't nest them.
+Use closures, but preferably don't nest them.
 Otherwise your code will become a mess.

 *Right:*